fblanqui/hol-light/README_XPORT.md

 Checking the generated dk/lp files:
 -----------------------------------

-As hol-light and dkcheck/lambdapi do not use the same ocaml versions, it is convenient to proceed as follows:
+In case hol-light and dkcheck/lambdapi do not use the same ocaml versions, it is convenient to put generated files in a subdirectory and tell opam to use different switches in each directory:

 Xterm 1 (for HOL-Light):
 ```
 cd $hol_light_directory
 opam switch link 4.02.3
 eval `opam env`
-ocaml -I `camlp5 -where` camlp5o.cma
 ```

 Xterm 2 (for checking dk/lp files):